laurentolivier/SOC-Odoo/README.md

 Here are some Odoo / OpenErp modules.
 Some of them are original, some are inspired by other modules (see __openerp__.py for credits) -
 - soc_purchase secondary_unit : add a new unit in purchase order line.
 This can be usefull when you purchase with a unit different from your stock unit AND that thoses units are not from the same category (ex : purchasing in kg but stocking in units).
-The module alternates the units in the different object  during the worflow (SO=> Picking=> Invoice)
+The module alternates the units in the different object  during the worflow (PO=> Picking=> Invoice)

 - soc_sale_order_partial_invoice : allow you to preprare invoice from sale order lines with some improvements :